skijooma/employee-polls-project/README.md

 # Employee Polls Project

 This is a submission for the final assessment project for Udacity's React & Redux course.
+The application allow employees to create questions and also vote on questions (polls).
+An employee can only vote once on a question.
+A question that the employee voted on also always displays metrics that also includes the total votes and percentage share, for each of the answer options.

+Additionally a leaderboard is feature, where employees are listed and sorted by first the number of questions asked, and then number answered, in descending order.

+The dashboard also shows all the questions grouped according to 'Unanswered' (shown by default) vs 'Answered' and sorted and sorted descending, according to creation date.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

 Using the provided starter code, a React/Redux front end for the application, has been built using the recommended [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## TL;DR

+To run the project:

+* install all project dependencies with `npm install` or `yarn install`
+* start the development server with `npm start` or `yarn start`

 ## Data